Montessori Mom

 Purpose

-• Refine differences in similar shapes
+• Refine visual discrimination of differences in similar solid geometric shapes

-Language and Vocabulary
+Language

 Recommended Materials